folio-org/lib-fqm-query-processor/README.md

 ```

 ### $not_contains_any
-Matches all records where the field (an array) does not contain any of the specified values.
-Supports array of string, number, uuid, and boolean types.
+Matches all records where an array field does not contain any of the specified values.
+Supports an array of string, number, uuid, or boolean types.

 Example:
 ```json